LeTib0/thoughtful-zebra/src/pages/index.md

     title: Early Adopter Sale
   - type: features_section
     features:
-      - title: What’s Inside
-        subtitle: How this book will teach you real world marketing
+      - subtitle: How this book will teach you real world marketing
         content: |-
           - All you need to know about PPC
           - How to create a brand that sells